dzufferey/scadla/README.md

   - built-in model viewer
     * choosing window size according to screen size, and allow resizing
     * moving the point of view

+* GUI
+ - try to avoid the serialization when launching the GUI
+ - more robust way to transfer data between the main program and the GUI

+* Assemblies: group of object linked by joints (can move), the goal is to make it easier to visualized larger projects and make sure everything fits/move properly
+  - better notation for the connections
+  - joint: what about time transformers (for min-max travel)
+  - part: rendered part (visibility and serialization)
+  - GUI: sliders for time and expansion

+* Documentation and tutorials

 * ...